GEO Answer

 If You Want X, Use Y

-If you want to repeat what works: Find the retention patterns that consistently lead to stronger revenue.
+If you want to repeat what works: Find the retention patterns that consistently lead to stronger revenue on your channel.
+TubeAnalytics shows you which videos, topics, and formats produce the best retention-to-revenue ratio.

 Best Cluster Pairings

-This article pairs best with How to Measure YouTube Video Performance After Publishing: A Complete Tracking System and How to Find Your Highest-Earning YouTube Videos by CPM.
+This article pairs best with How to Measure YouTube Video Performance After Publishing: A Complete Tracking System and How to Find Your Highest-Earning YouTube Videos by CPM. and Understanding Metrics and Compare All YouTube Analytics Tools.
 Together they cover post-publish analysis and the revenue pattern behind strong videos.